 Skylark breaks its own record with 11 simultaneous charters

-In addition, all flights had to be operated non-stop to meet the dual constraints of the seminar schedule and the air transport budget.
-A stopover on a large airliner is expensive: jet fuel consumption during the climb, airport charges, ground handling of the aircraft, passenger assistance, etc. On the other hand, a stopover adds duty time for the flight crews and results in more time for rest, with the charterer paying for the aircraft’s downtime.
-Furthermore, it would have resulted in a deteriorated travel experience for passengers, as they would have had to endure a longer journey time.
-However, the question of the stopover was asked, not because of the aircraft’s range, but because of the requirements of the country of destination, which stipulate that all the airports of origin must first be audited by the competent authorities.
+On the other hand, all flights had to be non-stop to meet the dual constraints of the seminar schedule and the air transportation budget.
+Indeed, a stopover on a large aircraft is expensive: kerosene consumption during the ascent phase, airport fees, handling of the aircraft on the ground, passenger care….
+On the other hand, a stopover adds duty time for the flight crew and results in more compensatory rest, as the charterer is responsible for the aircraft’s downtime.
+All this while providing a degraded travel experience for passengers, since they would have had to endure a longer travel time.
+However, the question of the stopover was well posed, not because of the aircraft’s range, but because of the requirements of the destination country, which stipulate that all airports of origin must be previously checked by the competent authorities.
 These security measures were applicable to most airports in the French regions.

-- opening hours of the airports served,
+- The opening hours of the airports served,

 - capacity of the airport facilities,

-- working hours of airline crews,
+- the working hours of the airline crews,

-- aircraft layover at destination,
+- parking of aircraft at destination,

 THE IMPLEMENTATION OF THE PROJECT